dialchain/dial/specs/Token.md

 ```

 ## No Archivinng of Proofs
-The dial network does not require validators to archive document they certify.
+The dial network does not require publishers to archive document they certify.
 The network assumes each controller of a token has an economic interest in keeping the last active version of the token declaration and the justifying publication.

-The sole information to be maintained by validators for the purpose of performing their duties are neighborhood protocols.
+The sole information to be maintained by publishers for the purpose of performing their duties are neighborhood protocols.

-A controller willing do dispose a token must provide the last version of the declaration and corresponsing publicationn proof to each validator of the target neighborhood.
+A controller willing to exercise controll on a token must provide the last declaration tranfering control to that participant.